Wasay-Dev100/SRStoCode/README.md

 An AI-powered VS Code extension that generates complete, production-ready MVC (Model-View-Controller) code from Software Requirements Specifications (SRS) documents.

-> **Note:** This is version 2.0 of the Kinmail SRS to Code extension. **Test generation and code verification features are currently in development and testing phase**.
-These features are being actively refined and improved.

 ## What it Does

 - 📋 SRS Document Upload - Support for PDF, DOCX, and TXT files